jupyterlab/jupyter-ai/docs/source/users/index.md

     alt='Screen shot of an example "Hello world" message sent to Jupyternaut, who responds with "Hello world, how are you today?"' class="screenshot" />

-### Usage with SageMaker Endpoints
+### Using the chat interrface with SageMaker endpoints

-Jupyter AI supports language models hosted on SageMaker Endpoints that use JSON APIs.
+Jupyter AI supports language models hosted on SageMaker endpoints that use JSON APIs.
 The first step is to authenticate with AWS via the `boto3` SDK and have the credentials stored in the `default` profile.
 Guidance on how to do this can be found in the
 [`boto3` documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html).

-When selecting the SageMaker Endpoints provider in the settings panel, you will see the following interface:
+When selecting the SageMaker provider in the settings panel, you will see the following interface:

 <img src="../_static/chat-sagemaker-endpoints.png"
     width="50%"
-    alt='Screenshot of the settings panel with the SageMaker Endpoints provider selected.' class="screenshot" />
+    alt='Screenshot of the settings panel with the SageMaker provider selected.' class="screenshot" />

 Each of the additional fields under "Language model" is required.
 These fields